 CPE is indexed in the following databases:

 On submission, an associate editor first decides if the manuscript should be rejected without review or sent for peer review.
 If the manuscript is sent for peer review, the associate editor will select one or more reviewer(s) and then make a decision on the deposition of the manuscript.
-The average times to first and final decisions are 22.18 and 44.90 days (as of January, 2022), respectively.
+The average times to first and final decisions are 24.03 and 40.83 days (2022/06/01–2023/06/01), respectively.

 Relevant Memberships and Positions: